 In the end, using a WooCommerce order form can make it a lot easier for your visitors to shop at certain types of stores.

 So – think about how your shoppers should best experience your store.
-Then, consider using a WooCommerce order form to make it easier for them to browse your product catalog.
+Then, consider using the WooCommerce product table plugin to create your order form and make it easier for them to browse your product catalog.

 And for more cool uses of this plugin, check out our article on how to create a table of affiliate products with WooCommerce.